Battle of Shanghai: Other developments

+Combat around Jiangyin (August 16– October 30)

+On August 16, 1937, one-hundred kilometers (62 miles) northwest of Shanghai, the battle for Jiangyin began.
+Military preparations for the battle began on August 7, when Chinese Secretary of the Navy Chen Shaokuan ordered a blockade at Jiangyin with a force of five light cruisers and one training cruiser along with several mines to prevent Japanese warships from entering the Yangtze River.
+Admiral Kiyoshi Hasegawa of the Japanese 3rd Fleet ordered aerial bombings of the forces at Jiangyin with carrier and ground-based aircraft, which led to the sinking of ten Chinese ships by October.
+However, despite these losses, the Chinese navy recovered some of the naval guns from the sunken ships and deployed them on land as coastal batteries, thus maintaining a defensive position at Jiangyin.
+In early November, Jiangyin was eventually captured after a brief but bloody battle as Chinese forces retreated.

+Mobilization of the Japanese Army

 On August 15, the Japanese formed the Shanghai Expeditionary Army (SEF), composed of the 3rd and 11th Divisions, under the command of General Iwane Matsui.
 On August 19, Japanese Prime Minister Fumimaro Konoe announced that the Sino-Japanese conflict could only be resolved through war, regardless of any attempts at negotiation by third party nations.
 Konoe said that the initial plan of localized "containment" around the Shanghai region had now escalated to total war, with the ultimate goal of forcing the Chinese government to fully cooperate with the economic and political demands of Japan.
-On August 23, the Japanese began the bombing campaign over Nanjing, and various cities in Central China.
+On August 23, 1937, the Japanese began the bombing campaign over Nanjing, and various cities in Central China.
 The Shanghai Expeditionary Army also arrived on the same day.

 At the beginning of the battle, Zhang Zhizhong, as the commander of the 5th Army and the Nanjing-Shanghai war zone, was responsible for conducting Chinese operations.
 The failure of the initial Chinese offensive greatly dismayed Chiang Kai-shek and his staff.
 Chiang criticized Zhang's failure to make sufficient preparations, especially the procurement of weapons capable of penetrating Japanese bunkers, before sending the troops in massive waves, which resulted in unsustainable casualties in many divisions right from the start.
 Zhang was also criticized for his overconfidence and his penchant for holding press conferences for both foreign and Chinese reporters in the cosmopolitan city.
 Chiang Kai-shek and his staff, the most prominent including Chen Cheng and Gu Zhutong, began taking over command duties from Zhang.
 Chiang Kai-shek himself would eventually become the commander of the third war zone which covers the entirety of Shanghai.
 Regardless, the Chinese offensives against the Japanese garrison failed despite outnumbering the Japanese troops, due to the lack of heavy weaponry and artillery support.